andifalk/supply-chain-security/README.md

 # Supply Chain Security

-Demos for software supply chain security
+Demos for software supply chain security.

+This repository demonstrates, how to build a secure CI-/CD Pipeline based on GitHub actions.
+It includes SAST, SCA and build provenance as part of this.
+The demo code contains application and infrastructure as code parts.

-## IaC: Provision a kubernetes cluster
+## IaC: Provision a Kubernetes cluster

 Next, we will provision a Kubernetes cluster on Google Cloud (GKE).

-### Setup gcloud SDK
+### Setup GCloud SDK

 After you've installed the gcloud SDK, initialize it by running the following command.

 `gcloud init`

 This will authorize the SDK to access GCP using your user account credentials and add the SDK to your PATH.
-This steps requires you to login and select the project you want to work in.
+This step requires you to log in and select the project you want to work in.

 Finally, add your account to the Application Default Credentials (ADC).
 This will allow Terraform to access these credentials to provision resources on GCloud.